 On the Plastic-Less Living Facebook group, I saw the idea for cutting up a loofah to use for scouring.
 A loofah is only 1 from That is seeming to work very well, especially if something stubborn is soaked first.
-I don’t know how long it lasts, as it doesn’t get used very often.
+I don’t know how long it lasts yet, as it doesn’t get used very often.
 You still should soak things before scrubbing, for best result.

 I haven’t come up with an alternative to washing up liquid, but I get eco types of liquid, in a large container to refill the smaller one on the counter.
 With using a washing up bowl and only half filling it, and not trying to have lots of suds, I find a half litre bottle will last months even washing 2-3 times a day.

 My sister used to put the scrap ends of soap in a jar with a bit of water.
 She’d leave a dishcloth in there, use it to wash the dishes, then rinse them off.
 So that’s a possible alternative though it would take time to get going.